Microsoft/IntuneDocs.pt-pt/intune/device-compliance.md

 -   In the Azure portal, you can set a grace period to allow time for the end-user to get their device back to compliance status before they completely lose the ability to get company data on their device.
 This is not available in the Intune admin console.--->

-##  <a name="migration-from-intune-classic-console-to-intune-azure-preview-portal"></a>Migração da consola clássica do Intune para o portal de pré-visualização do Azure no Intune
+##  <a name="migration-from-intune-classic-console-to-intune-on-the-azure-portal"></a>Migração da consola clássica do Intune para o Intune no portal do Azure

 As políticas de conformidade de dispositivos criadas na [consola clássica do Intune](https://manage.microsoft.com) não aparecem no novo [portal do Azure do Intune](https://portal.azure.com).
 No entanto, continuarão a ser visadas para os utilizadores e geríveis através da consola clássica do Intune.